oleg-agapov/dbt-from-scratch-practice/practice/practice-2.md

 If for some reason you see errors, check that you are running this command from the `/dbt_course` (command `cd dbt_course` may help you here).
 Also, make sure that Python's virtual environment is activated.

-Now you can check the results of your models in Snowflake by running `SELECT * FROM <model_name>` in the Snowflake UI.
+Now you can check the results of your models in Snowflake by running `SELECT * FROM dev.<dbt_username>.product_info` in the Snowflake UI.

 ## Step 4: Improving models